 - Permeable Paving

 Straw is frequently used as a mulch in hydroseeding, often in conjunction with drill seeding.
 Application rates vary based upon straw material, slope roughness, and slope steepness.
 Select one of the products from the detailed information provided below.

 Weed Free Straw

 Certified weed-free forage is defined as: hay, feed, straw or straw mulch that has been inspected, and certified not to contain propagative plant parts or seeds of noxious weeds.
 County Agricultural Commissioners, in conjunction with the California Department of Food and Agriculture (CDFA), offer inspection services to certify materials as weed free.
 A survey of producers and suppliers has been completed and the availability list is ready for use.
-To view the availability list, go to one of these California Department of Food and Agriculture – Pest Exclusion web pages:
+To view the availability list, go to:

 Note:1.
 If you need a large amount of material for the coming year, contact vendors early in the growing season to make sure sufficient weed-free forage/straw will be certified and available for your project needs.

 2. Proof of certification, in the form of a copy of CDFA Form 66-079 “Certificate of Quarantine Compliance (CQC)” associated with the inspection of the specific forage/straw materials, is the legal documentation verifying that the materials have been inspected.

 3. Producers seeking certification for weed-free hay and straw: contact your local County Agricultural Commissioner’s office to arrange inspection and certification.
 Contact information is available at: http://www.cdfa.ca.gov/exec/county/countymap/